Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Adventure Atop the Waves with Victoria Skimboards

-Test your balance out on the waves in a thrilling sport that was invented right here in Laguna Beach, CA.
+Test your balance out on the waves in a thrilling sport that was invented right in Laguna Beach.

 📍 Multiple Locations

-While Huntington Beach is widely considered the surf capital of Orange County – and you are sure to find a wealth of excellent on-theme things to do in Surf City, USA – Laguna Beach is the birthplace of its very own boardsport.
+Huntington Beach is widely considered the surf capital of Orange County.
+But Laguna Beach is the birthplace of its very own board sport.

 Many folks haven’t heard of skimboarding, but my Weezer fans may recall the lyric “You take your car to work, I’ll take my board…” and that, in a catchy 90’s rock nutshell, is skimboarding.